- COVID-19 Information

 This circular exchange enables environmental benefits as well as financial savings; in 2015, companies participating annually saved around 24 million Euros on their bottom line.

-Greater Copenhagen is a competitive location to manufacture in a sustainable way.
 Tap into a well-established research environment

-In Greater Copenhagen, Unibio has teamed up with the leading international knowledge institute within bio-engineering and fermentation: The Technical University of Denmark (DTU), which houses more than 150 companies, both Danish and foreign, at its science park
+In Greater Copenhagen, Unibio has teamed up with the leading international knowledge institute within bio-engineering and fermentation: The Technical University of Denmark (DTU), which houses more than 150 companies, both Danish and foreign, at its science park DTU science park.

 The Technical University of Denmark excels in collaborating with industry and was the only Nordic university listed on Reuters’ World’s Most Innovative Universities in 2018.